ETS-Android4/EasyPark/README.md

 # EasyPark
-For this project, we developed an app that facilitates the parking process for AUC students by indicating where can they find empty parking slots using Android Studio
+For this project, we developed an app that facilitates the parking process for AUC students by indicating where can they find empty parking slots using Android Studio and Xcode.

 ***
 ### Submitted by Group #1: